superpowers04/Super-Engine/example_mods/readme.txt

 This was last updated as of 1.0.0-U33.
+Note that lua is not yet enabled due to some issues

 This file might look weird inside of Notepad, I highly recommend using Sublime Text, Notepad++ or Visual Studio Code for editing and reading text files